Human Rights Policy

 All new or renewed cooperations must be preceded by a human rights impact assessment.

-The promotor checks whether:
+The researcher responsible for the project checks whether:

-1. Human rights might be violated during the planned activities.
+1. human rights might be violated during the planned activities.

-2. The research results may be misused for human rights violations at a later stage.
+2. the research results may be misused for human rights violations at a later stage.

-3. The partner may be involved in human rights violations.
+3. the partner may be involved in human rights violations.

-The Committee will advise promoters on measures to reduce the risk of violating human rights during or after the cooperation.
+If the answer to any of the questions is positive, you must report the cooperation or activity to the Committee on Human Rights Policy and Dual-Use Research.
+The Committee will advise researchers on measures to reduce the risk of violating human rights during or after the cooperation.
 As a rule, cooperation is not possible if the Committee deems that the candidate partner is involved in serious human rights violations.

 If Ghent University refrains from a cooperation, the reasons for the refusal will be communicated transparently with the rejected partner and, possibly, more broadly.